Marigot Bay Marina

 Bob Hathaway, marina manager for 6 years, says not even “Christmas winds” affect them at Marigot Bay.
 “The level of wind shelter is extraordinary regardless of wind direction.”
 It is a natural harbor that has never been dredged.
 In fact, Marigot Bay dredges itself.
-“The main entrance channel and berth approach has never been dredged,” Hathaway explains.
+“The main entrance channel and berth approach have never been dredged,” Hathaway explains.
 “And it maintains its depth even clearing away silt after heavy rainfall.”

 The reefs on either side of the marina’s entrance—as well as the sand spit that protects the inner lagoon—protect it from swells and surges.
 “While other southern Caribbean marinas may have to clear out large boats if there is a storm warning, we do not,” Hathaway says.

 The Marina at Marigot Bay has deeper water than most other Caribbean marinas, with about 700 feet (218 meters) of the stern to dock.
 There are also some finger piers at the eastern end.
 The berthing allowances are as follows:

 - Max LOA: 250’